Qwant: Business model

 Qwant's business model is partly based on cost-per-click through contextual advertising.
 It also has partnerships with companies such as TripAdvisor, PagesJaunes and DeepL.
 These serve to enrich the results, such as by DeepL providing its translation service directly on the Qwant results page.
 Qwant's results are further augmented by the integration of application programming interfaces (APIs) provided by third-party companies, like Facebook, Twitter and YouTube.

 Privacy

+Qwant does not provide search results when cookies are disabled.
 The only cookies Qwant installs are for core functionality and not for advertising.
 Local storage is also used to save the search engine's parameters, such as the theme, filtering parameters, and the language.

 The results displayed are not customized according to a search history, as with Google, but instead depend on the general trends of the moment.
 Since mid-2016, Qwant has been sending data to Microsoft Bing Ads to respond to requests—specifically, the IP/24 of the user, the User-Agent of their browser, and the search keywords.
 These data were not anonymized but pseudonymized.
 This was done without informed consent of its users.
 It did not announce this until mid-2021.